Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Operator

 Good morning.
 My name is Christine, and I'll be your conference operator today.
-At this time, I would like to welcome everyone to the Sierra Metals Q2 2019 Consolidated Financial Results Conference Call.
-All lines have been placed on mute to prevent any background noise.
-After the speakers' remarks, there will be a question and answer session.
-If you would like to ask a question during this time, simply press * then the number 1 on your telephone keypad.
-If you would like to withdraw your question, press the # key.
-Thank you.
+At this time, I would like to welcome everyone to the Sierra Metals Q2 2019 consolidated financial results conference call.
+[Operator instructions] Thank you.

 Igor Gonzales -- President and Chief Executive Officer